hharnisc/react-native-meteor/README.md

 This works with the Meteor `todos` example project.

 I'm using Objective-DDP to talk to Meteor (via [DDP](http://en.wikipedia.org/wiki/Distributed_Data_Protocol)).
-The data is passed to the JS runtime with React Natives `RCTBridgeModule`.
+The data is passed to the JS runtime with React Native's `eventDispatcher`.

 ## Install NPM Modules <https://docs.npmjs.com/getting-started/installing-node>